 Public display of affection should be avoided, as it is considered offensive.
 Dubai follows the Sharia law, and hence, unmarried couples who are travelling together will have to look for separate accommodations.
 Homosexuality is also not permitted in any part of the UAE.

 Typical light-weight summer clothing is ideal for Dubai weather although a jacket or sweater is necessary during the winter months.
 Usually casual clothing is used.
-Swimsuits and bikinis are confined it to beaches and beach resorts.
+Swimsuits and bikinis are confined it to beaches and beach resorts, visit this website.

 The United Arab Emirates Dirham (UAE Dirham) is the local currency in Dubai.
 There are no currency restrictions in the UAE, and all major currencies in the world are accepted and exchanged.
 Bank notes come in denominations of 5, 10, 20, 50, 100, 200, 500 and 1000 dirham.
 The dirham is pegged to the US dollar.